Sandymiguel137/Deep_Learning_Project/README.md

 The model loader reduces the raw attack labels into the three presentation classes: normal, FDI, and cyber-physical.

-## Presentation Figures

 ### Where Attacks Concentrate

 ![Most frequently attacked inverters and FDI sensors](plot_attack_frequency_rankings.png)

-This figure is useful early in the presentation because it makes the problem concrete.
+This figure is useful because it makes the problem concrete.
 The red bars show which PV inverters are most often manipulated by the cyber-physical attack process.
 The blue bars show which measurement sensors are most often selected by the FDI process.

-The takeaway: the attacks are spatially localized.
+Attacks are spatially localized.
 A plain fully connected or recurrent model has to discover that locality from raw vectors, while a GCN starts with the feeder topology as a structural prior.

 ### How the Classes Differ Across the Feeder